-NOTE: A second language at the Grade 11 level is required by most British Columbia Universities depending on your intended field of study.
+NOTE: Although not a graduation requirement, a second language at the Grade 11 level is required by some British Columbia Universities depending on your intended field of study.
 Students should clarify their Language requirement with their counselor and the post-secondary institution they plan to attend.
-Language 12 will also earn university credits at some institutions.